 Arkham Research Centre (ARC)

 Ken Tallman sat in the waiting room reading a copy of Field and Stream, he checked the cover: September 1988.
 “Oh well, at least it’s current,” he mumbled.
-He’d already undergone a so called ‘interview’, which proved to be an intensely exhausting mental session with an ARC Psychiatrist and Psychic.
+He’d already undergone a so called ‘interview’, which proved to be an intense mentally exhausting session with an ARC Psychiatrist and Psychic.

 Marcus Johnson was still being interviewed.
 Roche had been taken into another room at the same time as Ken, he must be into at least his second hour so far.
-Ken was still trying to sort through the bizarre questioning he had undergone.
+Ken was still trying to sort through the bizarre questioning he had undergone for what he estimated to be an hour.
 He was asked many times, and in different ways about his association with Cameron.

-This whole intervention business, they claimed, was orchestrated to free him from any mental conditioning; as if Cameron was makin a cult or something.
+This whole intervention business, they claimed, was orchestrated to free them from any mental conditioning; as if he was a cultist or something.
 “They insisted Outlook had done something to control him.”

 “Did I look into his eyes?”
 That was the question they asked that brought the whole picture into focus.
 They wanted to determine if I had been brainwashed.
 The mental probing left Ken’s brain itching, he was irritable because he couldn’t figure out how to scratch it.